henridev/nand-2-tetris/week-4-machine-language/chapter-4.md

 ### II.
 Branching / variables / iteration

-​if then, while, do while ... in ML we only have goto
+if then, while, do while ... in ML we only have goto

 **Branching**